cekrem/cekrem.github.io/content/hire.md

 date = "2021-10-10"
 +++

 Update: [I've signed with Ensō](/posts/im-joining-enso), and will only take on assignments through them going forward.
+At the time being, I'm on a full-time contract @ [Lovdata](https://en.wikipedia.org/wiki/Lovdata), doing Elm and Kotlin.

 ## Who I Am